amandamiotto/HackyHourHandbook/HPCResources.md

+## HPC Carpentry lessons

+These are a great set of lessons to hand to people if they can't make a HPC tutorial.
+I have a modified version in my repo but this is where ours originated from : https://github.com/hpc-carpentry/hpc-intro

 ## Looping with HPC inside Node using PBSpro

 So it looks like inside a pbs script you can run a loop :